10 most common car repairs and auto repair financing explained

-A few minutes after my car was taken back, a man came in with a clipboard.
+I took my car in for maintenance last month for a routine oil change.
+Nothing out of the norm.
+A few minutes after my car was taken back, an employee came in with a clipboard.
 He had run diagnostics on my Toyota Corolla and had news to share with me.
+It wasn’t just an oil change.
+He said my car needed repairs.

 My windshield wipers were bad.
 OK, a little shock to my pride.
 But I’ll trust you.